6.14. jules_snow.nml

 MDI

 Constant term in the background unloading rate for snow on the canopy.
+Snow is unloaded from the canopy as a background process or because it is melting.

 Only used if can_model = 4 and cansnowpft = TRUE on that surface tile.